ArtGateOne/ma2apc20/README.md

 BUTTONS ON THE RIGHT SIDE (SCENE LAUCH)

-select page from 1 to 5 (for executors)
+select page from 1 to 5 (only for executors if page_select mode is 1)

 --------------